Many children in foster care have brothers or sisters, are older or have needs that will take patience and understanding.

 Share your culture

 Children in foster care have moved away from home, family, friends, school and favorite places.
 Keeping ties to their culture, such as holidays, traditions or favorite foods can help them feel safe and stable.
-Iowa has a large need for more African-American and Latino families to become foster or adoptive parents.

 Nurture an infant or toddler